zsewa/tum-eaccess-redirector/README.md

 To install, copy from here or use [Greasyfork](https://greasyfork.org/scripts/21778).
 You will need a userscript manager like Tampermonkey or Greasemonkey.

 ### Future plans
-- [] Readablility should be improved
+- [ ] Readablility should be improved
-- [] Create automatic login
+- [ ] Create automatic login
-- [] create a minified version of the script
+- [ ] Create a minified version of the script